 One of my favorite ways to prevent and get rid of fruit flies is with essential oils.
 These creatures are deterred by the smell of certain essential oils.
 While the oils won’t kill the flies, they will keep flies from accumulating and may encourage them to leave.
 Fill a spray bottle with a cup of water and five to ten drops of lemongrass, eucalyptus or peppermint essential oil.
 Spritz areas of the kitchen that tend to attract fruit flies, like near the sink and trash can.

-How to Get Rid of Fruit Flies Naturally
+Get Rid of Fruit Flies with Household Items

 Apple Cider Vinegar